Board of Education

 Ken Johnston has been an ISD Board of Education member for ten years, but has spent considerably more time in education.
 He taught for 48 years, 29 of those in Independence, before retiring.
 His wife Mary Joan is also a retired ISD teacher and his daughter Cari taught in the ISD.
 Ken graduated from William Chrisman High School, as did Cari and his son Cameron.
 He is proud to be from Independence, proud to be a board member and proud to be a member of the Community of Christ- Children’s Peace Pavilion Board.

 ISD board member Matt Mallinson has been a director for eight years- one of the many ways he gives back to his community.
-Mallinson is also the mayor of Sugar Creek and when he’s not serving the Independence and Sugar Creek communities, he is a pharmacist- owning his own pharmacy for more than 25 years.
+Mallinson is the former mayor of Sugar Creek, and when he’s not serving the Independence and Sugar Creek communities, he is a pharmacist- owning his own pharmacy for more than 25 years.
 He and his wife Kathryn have six children- Amy, Lisa, Erin, Leslie, Danny and Rachael- and all six attended ISD schools.
 Mallinson graduated from Van Horn High School in 1976.